 story continued from photo above

 The scene here looks more dangerous than it actually was.
-The hippo was unlikely to move away from the water, where it felt safe.
+The hippo was unlikely to move away from the water, where he felt safe.
 To get to the top of the cutbank, the hippo, using its short legs, would need time to make two strides; and Ben and I had a lot of unobstructed country behind us to retreat into.
-The chance the hippo would pursue us away from the river was virtually nil.
+The chance he would pursue us away from the river was virtually nil.
 At the moment the photo was taken, the hippo, until then standing on the bottom of the river and invisible to us through the muddy water, burst through the surface but, for the second time, broke off his charge.

 We got around him and a while later arrived at a village where we learned that this hippo had been wounded earlier in the day by another hippo and that it had attacked another mokoro just a few minutes before we arrived at this spot.
 That boatman had been severely injured and had to be medevaced to a hospital in Maun.